MooersLab/pymolsnips/README.md

 <A href=#FASTLINKS2>Return to list of editors above.</A>
 </details>

-****************    JupyterLab    *******************************************

 <h3 name="jupyterlab"> Jupyter Lab (Universal) </h3>

-Jupyter Lab is an integrated development environment (IDE) that runs in your web browser.
+JupyterLab is a integrated development environment (IDE) that runs in your default web browser.
-It can read in Jupyter Notebooks.
+It can read, edit, and run Jupyter Notebooks.
 It supports several kinds of windows including one for text editing.
+This text editor has limited support for LaTeX and markdown.
-It is similar to the RStudio, Rodeo, and Spyder IDEs.
+JupyterLab is similar to RStudio, Rodeo, and Spyder IDEs.
 Its first stable release was in 2018.
-I

-The Jupyter Notebook is an electronic notebook for interactive programming in Python.
-It can be extended for use with scores of other programming languages via kernels.
-It was released initially in the fall of 2014.

-The Jupyter Notebook descended from the IPython Notebook project, which started in 2011.
-The IPython Notebook project emerged out of the IPython project which was started in 2001 by Fernando Perez when he was a graduate student in Physics as the U of Colorado.

-The Jupyter Notebook is composed of cells.
-Code cells can be edited.
-They contain blocks of code that generally do one thing.
-All of the code in a cell is run at once.
-The use of executable blocks of code eases debugging.

-PyMOL can be import into an active notebook as a module.

-Jupyter Notebooks are very fun to use when developing new code because the interleaved output in the form of beautiful figures provides instant gratification.

-Jupyter Notebooks are also effective for providing training in the classroom and workshops.
-It is designed to support reproducible research and literate programming.
-The main gotcha is that you have to be aware of the state of the computer.
-That is, you have to be mindful of the order in which the cells were executed.

-Jupyter Notebook and Jupyter Lab have extensions that extend their capabilities, but their extensions are not interchangeable.
+Jupyter Notebook and JupyterLab have extensions that add new capabilities, but their extensions are not interchangeable.
 Both have extensions for vim keybindings which will appeal to vim users.